2008 Oregon Secretary of State election

 The incumbent in 2008, Bill Bradbury.
 His term expired on January 5, 2009.

 The 2008 Oregon Secretary of State election was held on November 4, 2008, to elect the Oregon Secretary of State.
+Incumbent Democratic Secretary of State Bill Bradbury was term limited and could not run for a third consecutive term in office.
 Democratic state senator Kate Brown defeated Republican journalist Rick Dancer.